 Introduction

-Circular Economy became a buzzword - not only in Israel, but worldwide.
-Throughout the global economic and political discourse, Circular Economy seems to be one of the “hot topics”.
-Everyone talks and writes about it, but implementation is still on the starting blocks for the majority of practitioners who are still puzzled on how to actually implement it.
-Where does the Circular Economy meet different business units and how to quantify circularity contribution?
-Although we know the Circular Economy is a broad concept, many people still think about it as recycling and reuse at higher rates.
-While this is important to achieve, there is a much larger room for innovation in order to truly implement a Circular Economy - even more so within a small-scale economy such as the Israeli economy.
+The word “Circular Economy” has become a buzzword - not only in Israel, but worldwide.
+Throughout the global economic and political discourse, the Circular Economy seems to be a “hot topic”.
+Everyone talks and writes about it, but implementation is still on the starting blocks for many practitioners who are still puzzled on how to actually implement this new concept.
+Where does the Circular Economy meet different business units and how does it quantify circularity contribution?
+Although we know that the Circular Economy is a broad concept, many people still think about it as recycling and reuse at higher rates.
+While this is important to achieve, there is still more room for innovation in order to truly implement a Circular Economy - even more so within a small-scale economy, such as the Israeli economy.

-Circularity along the value chain
+Circularity Along the Value Chain

-The UNECE’s Economic Cooperation and Trade Division (ECTD) focuses on five entry points for promoting circularity: waste management, procurement, traceability of value chains, standards and regulation and efficiency of trade and logistics chains.
-However these points are hardly sufficient of a guideline for implementers.
-Circular Economy is a systemic concept requiring more than singular activities.
-Innovation for circularity is needed along the entire life cycle of the products and services.
-From design to production, from packaging to new business models and consumer acceptance, all the way to new small-scale recycling technologies, urban mining and ICT support.
-Figure 1 demonstrates the room for innovation in each of the extended value chain parts.
-The arrows show the room for circularity within stages and across phases.
+The UNECE’s Economic Cooperation and Trade Division (ECTD) focuses on five entry points for promoting circularity: waste management, procurement, traceability of value chains, standards and regulations, and efficiency of trade and logistics chains.
+However, these points are hardly sufficient as a guideline for implementers.
+The circular Economy is a systemic concept requiring more than singular activities.
+Innovation for circularity is needed along the entire life cycle of products and services.
+From design to production, from packaging to new business models, and consumer acceptance, all the way to new small-scale recycling technologies, urban mining, and ICT support.
+Figure 1 demonstrates the space for innovation in each of the extended value chain sections.
+The arrows show the space for circularity within stages and across phases.

-figure 1: innovation circles
+Figure 1: Innovation Circles

-As can be seen in figure 1, innovation is needed and can be implemented across the entire value chain and ecosystem.
-Products and services can be designed under the guidelines of “design for circularity” including for example durability, multi functionality and modularity.
-Within the production and assembly phases, industrial symbiosis potential can be fulfilled and operational efficiency can be increased.
-Reusable packaging solutions, mainly secondary packaging as boxes, are innovated today to include circularity options for reusing the packages around the world.
-We see growing evidence for innovation in the business models in the form of service instead of ownership and remanufactured products.
-Finally, at the end of life, instead of disposal in landfills, we have a growing market for secondary use at the materials, part, and product levels.
-This requires collection and sorting infrastructure, supportive IT to track data, and innovation in small scale recycling processes which do not currently exist.
-When those are not optional, concepts such as urban mining can be implemented.
+As it is seen in figure 1, innovation is needed and can be implemented across the entire value chain and ecosystem.
+Products and services can be designed under the guidelines “Design for Circularity, including, for example: durability, multi functionality, and modularity.
+Within the production and assembly phases, the potential of industrial symbiosis can be fulfilled, and operational efficiency can be increased.
+Reusable packaging solutions, mainly secondary packaging, such as boxes, are being innovated today to include circularity options for reusing packages around the world.
+We see growing evidence for innovation in business models, in the form of service instead of ownership and remanufactured products.
+Finally, at the end of a product’s or material’s life, instead of disposing items into landfills, we have a growing market for secondary use for materials, and product levels.
+This requires collecting and sorting infrastructure, supportive IT to track data, and innovation in small scale recycling processes which do not currently exist.
+Since these options are not available, concepts, such as urban mining can be implemented.

-The situation in Israel
+The Situation in Israel